medeiros/gists-bkp/README.md

 # gists-bkp

-A Clojure library designed to backup my gists.
+A Clojure library designed to backup Github gists.

 ## Usage